mxz297/Incremental-CFG-Patching-ASPLOS21-AE/README.md

 There should be a file named `spec-config-paths.txt`, which contains necessary paths needed for running SPEC CPU 2017.

+We use Spack (https://github.com/spack/spack) to build software dependencies.
+Spack by default will build packages under `/tmp`.
+If `/tmp` does not have sufficient space, you can change the build directory for Spack by following this section of Spack's documentation (https://spack.readthedocs.io/en/latest/configuration.html).
+Search for `build_stage` in your `config.yaml` file and add path that contains sufficient space.

 # SPEC 2017

 Suppose the SPEC CPU 2017 benchmark is available in `$AEROOT/spec2017/spec_cpu2017`.
 We expect a `shrc` file in the directory, for which we can `source` to setup necessary environments for running SPEC CPU 2017.